 Some businesses now show signs like the one below:

 There is a very ingenious system of trust-logic embedded in BlockChain Technologies.
-The following references explain the process of “Bitcoin Mining”, and how it ensures trust is maintained (at least trust would be maintained, after a Secure & Private Enterprise-Strength BlockChain has been fully developed!)
+The following references explain the process of “Bitcoin Mining”, and how it ensures trust is maintained despite anonymity being inherent in Bitcoin’s design (so for us the question is how can trust be maintained, if we want to develop a Secure, Private, Scalable & Auditable Enterprise-Strength BlockChain?)

 “what is a bitcoin worth”!

 Written Jun 23

 Blockchains as a technological innovation, provide a novel solution to a number of complex computational and cryptographic problems.

 Chief amongst them is the Byzantine General’s Problem – basically, answering the question, how do I ensure the data consistency and integrity across a computer network?
 This relates to the corruptability of the data (data being manipulated by outsiders or untrustworthy insiders) in existing computer systems.